rnuske/komaletter/README.md

 #### Skeleton
 The skeleton provided by `komaletter` creates a very simple letter as a starting point for your own writing.
-Several formatting defaults for font, fontsize, indentation are in use.
-See `vignette('intro', 'komaletter')` and `help(komaletter)` for a complete list and default values.
+Several formatting defaults such as font, fontsize, indentation are in use.
+See `vignette('intro', 'komaletter')` and `help(komaletter)` for a complete list and their default values.
 The following figure shows the `rmarkdown` source on the left and the rendered `pdf` on the right.

 ![](./man/figures/skeleton.png)

 #### Vignette
-The vignette examples are a little more featureful and show how to include a signature, choose a different layout and a few format settings.
+The vignette examples are a are a bit more detailed and show how to include a signature, choose a different layout and a few format settings.
-All of these are driven by simple settings in the `YAML` header as seen on the left.
+All of these are driven by simple settings in the `YAML` header as shown on the left in the following figure.

 ![](./man/figures/letter_example1.png)